 - Disable Smart Network Switch by tapping on Off

 Some third-part apps may cause conflicts and your Wi-Fi connection may not work properly as a result.
 Check whether the problem occurs after you download an app.
 If so, try to disable or uninstall the app.
 In rare cases, the problem can be resolved by updating the app.
 Apps that control Wi-Fi connection may potentially cause issues.

 Date and time inaccuracy happens when you move between time zones quickly, especially when you fly with an airliner often.
 In order for the Android device to get proper connection, make sure that it has compatible date and time with the server.
 Go to the settings menu of your phone and adjust date and time appropriately.

 Wi-Fi Direct is a practical feature, but it could interfere with normal Wi-Fi connection.
 After a period of use, it will accumulate cache and data, which could cause problems.
 Follow these steps:

 - Tap on Clear Data and Clear Cache buttons.

 - Restart your phone; verify that the problem has been resolved.

 The above mentioned solutions should resolve most problems associated with Wi-Fi connection on Android devices.
 If none of the above solutions works, you may need to take a more drastic action.
 If your phone connected perfectly to any Wi-Fi network before, you should consider resetting it to factory settings.
 Make sure that you have backed up your data, because they will be erased.
-Go to Settings and the Backup and Reset.
-Tap on Factory Data Reset and wait for the process to complete.
+Depending up on the model, you can go go to “Settings” and then “Reset” the phone from “Backup” section.